toastedlaranjas/toastedlaranjas/README.md

 If you don't like "complex" identities. i.e: against lesboys (I'm a queer girl boydyke, c'mon.) or any other stuff of being queer.

+If you're a transmisogynist(noire).
+Don't talk to me if you belive trans women and transfeminized bodies have male socialization.
+Don't talk to me if you don't like the transfeminism.
+Don't talk to me if you call trans woman "transfem" (if they want/don't care, ok.).
+Don't talk to me if you don't like the terms tma/tme or if you treat trans women as a third-sex/desgender trans women.

 If you use butch and/or femme as a aesthetic thing and not like a real identity, or if you use "futch" as a aesthetic rather than as a genuine intersection of both subcultures (butchfemme).

 Or if you're just annoying.
 I'll hide or block if you're a troll.
 I don't usually feed the trolls, I'm the troll.